JackieBinya/jacqueline-binya-website/content/posts/gsod-2020/gsod-report.md

 > Prepared by Jacqueline Binya on 29 November 2020

-During the Google Season of Docs (GSOD) 2020, I contributed to the Creative Commons(CC) Organization's _Usage guide for the WordPress base theme_ project.
+During the Google Season of Docs (GSOD) 2020, I contributed to the Creative Commons(CC) Organization's _WordPress base theme usage guide_ project.

-Creative Commons Base is a universal WordPress Theme used to build front facing websites for CC.
+<a href="https://github.com/creativecommons/creativecommons-base" class="article-link">Creative Commons Base</a> is a universal WordPress Theme used to build front facing websites for CC.
 My role as a technical writer was to create community facing documentation for the CC Base theme collaboratively with the engineering team.

 This involved creating the content for the docs, creating all illustrative media and also building the site used to host the documentation.